Optical properties and energy propagation in a dielectric medium supporting magnetic current: Final remarks

 In Sec.~\ref{section3}, we have investigated aspects regarding the propagation of electromagnetic energy.
 In doing so, we have obtained the energy velocity of the modes (related to positive and negative refraction).
 As expected, the energy velocity is negative for the negative refraction propagating modes.
 In this context, we have obtained some peculiar and surprising outcomes when comparing energy velocity and group velocity.
 For general non-absorbing media, it is known in the literature that energy velocity and group velocity are equivalent, whereas for absorbing media such equivalence is lost.
 However, our results revealed that, when the dispersive dielectric is endowed with magnetic conductivity, the latter statements are no longer valid.
 Indeed, for the isotropic conductivity of Sec.~\ref{energy-velocity-isotropic-case}, in the absence of absorption $(\epsilon''=0,\Sigma \neq 0)$, one finds that $v_{g}\neq v_{E}$, ``breaking" the equivalence between energy and group velocities for a real refractive index medium.
 Such a situation is represented in the first line, second column of Table \ref{table-velocity-comparison}.

-For the anisotropic and non-diagonal conductivities, namely, the antisymmetric and symmetric cases of Secs.~\ref{antisymmetric-case-section} and \ref{symmetric-case-section}, respectively, there occurs the magnetically induced absorption, that is, the refractive indices become complex, even when $\epsilon''=0$, due to the non-null magnetic conductivity, as we can see in \eqref{antisymmetric-case-5} and \eqref{refractive-indices-symmetric-case-6-0}.
+For the anisotropic and non-diagonal conductivities, namely, the antisymmetric and symmetric cases of Secs.~\ref{antisymmetric-case-section} and \ref{symmetric-case-section}, respectively, the permittivity is non-reciprocal and also non-Hermitian, there occurring magnetically induced absorption, that is, the refractive indices become complex, even when $\epsilon''=0$, due to the non-null magnetic conductivity, as we can see in \eqref{antisymmetric-case-5} and \eqref{refractive-indices-symmetric-case-6-0}.
 For both cases, it holds $v_{g}=V_{E}$ in spite of the associated complex refractive indices.
 In such cases, only when $\epsilon''\neq 0$ the energy velocity will be different from the group velocity.
 These cases are represented in the second and third lines of the second column of Table~\ref{table-velocity-comparison}.

 These bold and surprising distinctions indicate that dispersive media endowed with magnetic conductivity have specific energy propagation properties, which seem to be not described by the usual formalism.
 All results regarding the group velocity and energy velocity in dispersive media endowed with magnetic conductivity are displayed in Table \ref{table-velocity-comparison}.